FIT College – Student Handbook

 Student Support Hours

-Education staff are available to answer questions through normal business hours.
-However, due to various teaching loads you may need to ask for a call back if they are unavailable at the time of your call.
+Education staff are available to answer questions 7 days a week between 7:00am and 7:00pm (Qld time) on 1300 887 017.
+However, due to various teaching loads you may need to leave a message and ask for a call back if they are on another support call at the time you call.

 FIT College and FC Education provides support for all students with the availability of tutorial sessions.